 JetStream provides a transport-independent interprocess communication facility.
 DFS uses JetStream for interprocess communications by DFS modules.
 JetStream uses an unregistered TCP port 6901 (0x1AF5).
 This port assignment is not configurable.
-Using DFS through a firewall requires this port to be opened on the OES servers by the network administrator.
+Using DFS through a firewall requires this port to be opened by the network administrator.
 DFS components that interact with JetStream use eDirectory names (such as dfstest.east.example) for names of target hosts.
-The DFS JetStream-related code uses the low-level DClient interfaces for eDirectory.
+The DFS JetStreamrelated code uses the low-level DClient interfaces for eDirectory.